abhineetraj1/dragon-fighter/README.md

 2) Install the downloaded apk.
 3) Open the "dragon fighter", which is installed in your phone and enjoy!!

-### For other devices
- Download the game, and open "index.html" file in your web browser & enjoy the game.

 ## Demo
 link to demo - [site](https://abhineetraj1.github.io/dragon-fighter/)